SalesforceCommerceCloud/sfcc-ci/README.md

 ```

 Use `sfcc-ci <sub:command> --help` to get detailed help and example usage of a sub:command.

+### Configuration ###

+sfcc-ci CLI keeps it’s own settings.
+The location of these settings are OS specific.
+On Linux they are located at `$HOME/.config/sfcc-ci-nodejs/`, on MacOS they are located at `$HOME/Library/Preferences/sfcc-ci-nodejs/`.

 ## Using the JavaScript API ##